 - Highlight: gives the individual the right to transfer his or her information from one org to the other.

 Finally, the second part of Bill C-11,the PIDPT, establishes the Personal Information and Data Protection Tribunal.
 This tribunal will oversee all appeals made under ss.
-100 and 101 of the CCPA and have 3-6 members with at least one member having experience in information and privacy laws.
+100 and 101 of the CPPA and have 3-6 members with at least one member having experience in information and privacy laws.
 Members will not be able to hold office for more than 5 years.
 Any final decision made by this tribunal may only be reviewed by the Federal Court through a judicial review application.